ds300/derivablejs/README.md

 ### Rationale

-Monolithic MV[whatever] frameworks tend to encourage one to keep application state tightly coupled to the [whatever] bit of your framework in little disparate mutable chunks (think `$scope`s in angular and so on).
+Monolithic MV[whatever] frameworks tend to encourage one to keep application state tightly coupled to the V[whatever] bits of one's framework in disparate little mutable chunks (think `$scope`s in angular and so on), while keeping the M safe and secure behind some method-heavy API wall.
 This is fine if your app is relatively small and simple.
 Actually it's often wonderful.

 Some apps, alas, are big and complex.
-One might find oneself (and I speak from personal experience here) coming to the conclusion that orchestrating state consistency across dozens of mutable interdependent components in the face of asynchronous everything and the inevitable ad-hoc cross-cutting concerns which don't jibe with the rigid authoritarian architectures you once imagined to be boundlessly flexible is extremely extremely extremely difficult.
+One might find oneself coming to the conclusion that orchestrating state consistency across dozens of mutable interdependent components in the face of asynchronous everything and the inevitable ad-hoc cross-cutting concerns which don't jibe with the rigid authoritarian architectures you once imagined to be boundlessly flexible is extremely extremely extremely difficult.
+Difficult.
+Lemon difficult.

-The solution to this problem seems to be something involving unidirectional data flow, as popularized by Facebook's [Flux](https://facebook.github.io/flux/) architecture.
+The solution to this problem seems to be something involving 'unidirectional data flow', as popularized by Facebook's [Flux](https://facebook.github.io/flux/) architecture.

 However, the most direct source of inspiration for this library is actually [re-frame](https://github.com/day8/re-frame).
-Specifically re-frame's README, which is, in part, a remarkable and compelling discourse on the particular brand of Flux-ishness this library aims to serve.
-So if you want to know the why of ratom.js: **go read the re-frame README**.
-I seriously can't endorse it enough.
+Specifically re-frame's README which is, in part, a remarkable and compelling discourse on the particular brand of Flux-ishness ratom.js aims to serve.
+So **go read the re-frame README**.
+For reals.
+Do it.

 But because you're a busy person and I'm all about brevity, here's the tl;dr: